 On the last really nice, sunny, and warm day of autumn I went for a ride, and so did a bunch of other bicyclists.
 There's a cycling and pedestrian trail that goes along Amazon Creek, and as usual for a nice day in Eugene, there was a lot of bike traffic.
 I got stuck for awhile behind a pair of cyclists out for a jaunt, side by side on their bright shiny new bikes with matching paint.
 Sorry for noticing, but these folks in front of me were massive, and their bikes were also king-sized.
 Or maybe it just looked that way, since they were both riding almost completely bolt upright, not leaning forward at all.

 Another thing I noticed was how much both of them were bouncing up and down as they pedaled.
 A lot.
-I guess that's not surprising - most bikes made these days have suspension forks, and the combined mass of large bike and large rider will cause them to bounce, a lot.
-I'm not being critical, and it's great whenever someone takes the time and energy to get out there and do something like exercise, and after ringing my bell, I gave them a smile, a wave, and a thank you as they pulled over to the right and I passed by.
+I guess that's not surprising - most bikes made these days have suspension forks, and the combined mass of large bike and large rider will cause a bunch of unnecessary and energy sucking vertical movement.
+I'm not being critical, and it's great whenever someone takes the time and energy to get out there and do something like exercise.
+After ringing my bell, I gave them a smile, a wave, and a thank you as they pulled over to the right and I passed by.

 |An Admirable Cyclist (random internet image)|